 1. What are the sources of N-P-K?

-Urea, Diammonium Phosphate (DAP), Potash.
+Urea, Diammonium Phosphate, and Muriate of Potash.

 2. What can this fertilizer be used on?